 To prepare this low-carb penne Pomodoro recipe, we adapted the traditional Pomodoro sauce to make this recipe faster.
 We also added and replaced a few ingredients as follows:

-- Olive oil: Use regular, good olive oil or extra-virgin olive oil that is fruitier.
+- 1 tablespoon olive oil: Use regular, good olive oil or extra-virgin olive oil that is fruitier.

-- Fresh garlic: Mince garlic cloves well!
+- 2 garlic cloves: Mince garlic cloves well!
 If you don’t have it at home, use garlic powder although the sauce won’t be as flavorful!

-- Crushed tomatoes: They are called passata in Italy.
+- 14 oz can of crushed tomatoes: They are called passata in Italy.
 The canned crushed tomatoes already come peeled and are ready to use.
 The best ones are the canned San Marzano tomatoes because they are cultivated in Volcanic soil and are naturally sweeter and less acidic.
 But you can use fresh Roma tomatoes if you concassé them!
 It is needed in order to not render a bitter sauce with a rough texture.

-- Tomato paste: Although it is not among the ingredients of the traditional Pomodoro sauce, we added to ours to boost the flavor of the sauce since we cook it half of the time.
+- 1 tablespoon of tomato paste: Although it is not among the ingredients of the traditional Pomodoro sauce, we added to ours to boost the flavor of the sauce since we cook it half of the time.

-- Seasonings: We added salt, ground black pepper, and red pepper flakes.
+- Seasonings: We added ½ teaspoon salt, ½ teaspoon ground black pepper, 1 teaspoon of onion powder, and ½ teaspoon red pepper flakes.
 Some people like to add a pinch of sugar to balance the acidity of the tomatoes but because we are making a low-carb dish, we skip it!
 Also, the San Marzano tomatoes are already naturally sweeter and less acidic!

-- Fresh basil: It will boost the flavor of the sauce and will be added as a garnish to top the final pasta dish.
+- 4 large leaves of fresh basil (plus garnish): It will boost the flavor of the sauce and will be added as a garnish to top the final pasta dish.
 I chop mine thinly before adding to the sauce, but some think whole basil leaves are a better fit in order to fully release their oil.

-- Heavy cream: It is not part of the traditional Pomodoro sauce but we added it for creaminess and also for making it thicker because we simmered the sauce for 10 minutes instead of the usual 20 minutes.
+- 1 tablespoon of heavy cream: It is not part of the traditional Pomodoro sauce but we added it for creaminess and also for making it thicker because we simmered the sauce for 10 minutes instead of the usual 20 minutes.

 - Parmesan cheese: For garnishing the penne Pomodoro and added saltiness!
 If you prefer, shave the cheese on top instead of using grated Parmesan as we did.